RezaNurRochmat13/run-system-user-go/README.md

-# Todolist App API Example
+# User Auth API

-This is a Todolist API written in Golang using Go Fiber, Gorm, and PostgreSQL.
+This is a User Auth API written in Golang using Go Fiber, Gorm, and PostgreSQL.

 ## Installation